duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Default for watchtower and traffic_light is no wifi config.
 Default for other robot types is "duckietown:quackquack" Each network defined in the list can have between 1 and 3 arguments:

-      -- Open networks (no password) network: "ssid" -- PSK (Pre-shared key) protected networks (no password) network: "ssid:psk" -- EAP (Extensible Authentication Protocol) protected networks network: "ssid:username:password"
+      - Open networks (no password) network: "ssid"
+      - PSK (Pre-shared key) protected networks (no password) network: "ssid:psk"

-For a full list of the options, run

-    laptop $ dts init_sd_card --help
+      - EAP (Extensible Authentication Protocol) protected networks network: "ssid:username:password"

+If you want to add additional networks later and you have to edit  the `/etc/wpa_supplicant/wpa_supplicant.conf` file in the `root` drive.

 Make sure to set your country correctly with the `--country` option.
 (Ex.
 CA for Canada, CH for Switzerland) This sometimes will result in the specific Wifi hotspot not being seen on the duckiebot problem.

-If you want to add additional networks later and you have to edit  the `/etc/wpa_supplicant/wpa_supplicant.conf` file in the `root` drive.
+Additional options for init_sd_card are provided, however, it is recommended that you only use those if you know what you are doing:

+    --type             The type of your device.
+    --configuration    The configuration of your robot.
+This is associated with `--type` option --no-cache         Uses "fresh" image instead of the cached one.
+    --workdir          Temporary working directory.
+    --device           The device you want to flash the image to --steps            Steps to perform

+For a full list of the options, run

+    laptop $ dts init_sd_card --help

 After you run the  `dts init_sd_card` command with your options follow the instructions that appear on screen:

-- Select the drive with the correct size (usually `/dev/mmcblk` or `/dev/sdb`) by pressing <kbd>Enter</kbd>.
+- Select the drive with the correct size (usually `/dev/mmcblk` or `/dev/sdc`) by pressing <kbd>Enter</kbd>.

 Note: If you don't know where to find the drive path, you can utilize the command line `lsblk`.
 This command should show you all the disks on the machine.